 There are two steps of the application for Mevlana Program for each academic year:

-1. Application: In this step, students register for the program and the English Proficiency Exam, and submit their university preferences and get approval from their Departments.
+1. Application: In this step, students register for the program and submit their university preferences and get approval from their Departments.

 Who can Apply?